 People returned to their room at a time they decided.
 One person said, "I get weary in the afternoon and like to return to my room and have a nap."
-The choice of activities were discussed at resident meetings and chosen by people.
-Everyone was offered the choice but some chose not to partake.
-People were very clear about how they spent their time.
+People were very clear about how they liked to spend their time.
 One person said, "I prefer my own company, I am asked if I want to join in, but unless it's a special event I don't."
-Another said, "I know they play games and other things, but at my age I prefer to relax and snooze."
-Other comments included, "They have special events sometimes which are nice and I enjoy the exercises, and "I have my newspaper and I have regular visitors, I enjoy it when we have an entertainer, but don't feel the need to be constantly entertained."
-Five people we spoke with enjoyed staying in their room, either reading or watching their television or listening to their radio.
+Other comments included, "They have special events sometimes which are nice and I enjoy the exercises.

 The home encouraged people to maintain relationships with their friends and families.
 One person said, "My friends and relatives visit regularly and are always welcomed."
 Another said, "I feel the home is welcoming, my family visit regularly, staff always pop in and chat to them and offer them a drink."
 We saw that visitors were welcomed throughout our inspection and the interactions were warm and friendly.
-Visitors were complimentary about the home, "Very welcoming, and friendly," and "Lovely home, clean and very well-maintained."
+Visitors were complimentary about the home, "Very welcoming, and friendly," and "Lovely home, clean and very well-run."

 Records showed comments, compliments and complaints were monitored and acted upon.
 Complaints had been handled and responded to appropriately and any changes and learning were recorded.
 The procedure for raising and investigating complaints was available for people.
-One person told us, "If I was unhappy I would talk to the manager or any of the staff, they are all wonderful".
-The registered manager said, "People are given information about how to complain.
+One person told us, "If I was unhappy I would talk to the acting manager or any of the staff, they are all wonderful".
+The acting manager said, "People are given information about how to complain.
 It's important that you reassure people, so that they are comfortable about saying things.
 We have an open door policy as well which means relatives and visitors can just pop in."
 A visitor said, "If I had a complaint, I would speak to the manager, who is so visible and approachable, always there to talk to if I need to."